shavitush/Oryx-AC/README.md

 * I edited the plugin to work with [bhoptimer](https://github.com/shavitush/bhoptimer). [bTimes](https://github.com/Nolan-O/bTimes) support has been dropped.
 * [smlib](https://github.com/splewis/smlib) is not a dependency anymore.
 * Optimizations have been applied.
 * Cleaned the code where I could.
+Most plugins will look as if they were rewritten, as I don't like the way Rusty wrote them in first place.
 * SourceMod 1.9 is the target version.
 Support for older versions of SourceMod will not be provided.
+* More detection methods have been added.

 Rusty's notes: